eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 SGAM is organized into six main views:

-1. Business view: Defines the overall business context of the smart grid system..
+1. Business view: Defines the overall business context of the smart grid system.
 1. Function view: Defines the functions and services that need to be provided by the smart grid system.
 1. Information view: Defines the information that needs to be exchanged between different components (including the data models and communication protocols).
 1. Communication view: Defines the communication networks and protocols that need to be used for exchanging information between the different components.